 The System is obligated to pay employees at termination for unused vacation and sick time.
-The maximum time for which any individual may be paid is 448 hours of vacation and one-half of unused sick time earned between January 1, 1984 and December 31, 1997.
+The maximum time for which any individual may be paid is two times the annual earnable hours of vacation, and one-half of unused sick time earned between January 1, 1984 and December 31, 1997.
 No sick time earned after December 31, 1997 will be compensable at termination.

-At June 30, 2019, the System had a liability of \$1,107,076 for compensated absences, based upon the vesting method used for calculation of sick leave payable.
-The liability is included in the administrative expenses payable on the Statement of Plan Net Position and the annual increase or decrease in liability is reflected in the financial statements as an increase or decrease in salary expense.
+At June 30, 2020, the System had a liability of \$ 1,350,131 for compensated absences, based upon the vesting method used for calculation of sick leave payable.
+The liability is included in the administrative expenses payable on the Statement of Plan Net Position, and the annual increase or decrease in liability is reflected in the financial statements as an increase or decrease in salary expense.